genggengcss/PDKGC/MEM_KGC/README.md

 #### Running commands

-To train the model, please specify which PLMs used for the training.
+To train the model, please specify the PLMs used for training at first.
 Taking BERT-base as an example:

 ```bash
 # for WN18RR